eironross/rms-web-app/docs/logs.md

 - meaning ```python async with get_db() as db: ``` is implemented
     - try: craeeting the session the crud itself instead from the FastApi Depends
 - greetlet spawn

+## 11/14/2025

+### user_service
+- added the update route and logic
+- updated the BaseModel, trying inheritance in the pydantics.
+Used UserBase for common detials

+### issue
+- n/a

+### resolves
+- fixed the async session on the db
+- resolved issue on the greenlet spawn using ***relationship(back_populates="profile", lazy="selectin")*** the lazy arg then selectin. not sure why the "joined" is causing an error.
+For used the "selectin"